celo-org/make-crypto-mobile-hackathon/optics_dashboard/Readme.md

-### The role of Optics by Celo
+### Why Optics?
+(A protocol designed by Celo)

 Bridging assets across chains is often costly due to gas fees.

-According to Celo's docs, Optics is expected to cut '90% of gas costs' compared to a traditional cross-chain system.
+According to [Celo's documentation](https://docs.celo.org/celo-codebase/protocol/optics), Optics is expected to cut '90% of gas costs' compared to a traditional cross-chain system.
 This is because Optics is a protocol that facilitates communication without header verification.